Frequently Asked Questions

 The Centre of Criminology is a specialised research and teaching unit within the Department of Public Law, at the University of Cape Town.
 We aim to initiate and develop policy-relevant research, which focuses on engaging with African and South African issues of crime, criminal justice, governance and security.
 By actively engaging with the challenges facing African societies with an holistic and multidimensional approach to finding solutions, The Centre of Criminology aims to develop and support socially responsive teaching, research, and extension services in the broader field of criminology, security and criminal justice, and to promote public interest in all aspects.
 Since 2007 the core focus has become that of African Security and Justice, which you can read more about on our Research Priorities page.

 The Centre offers both postgraduate degrees by instruction, and postgraduate research degrees.
 Our Courses page has detailed information and descriptions of the processes for applying and registering, course content and research themes.
-You can also view for a quick overview of doctoral and masters degrees below:

 What types of Degree can I register for in the Centre of Criminology?